uyuni-project/uyuni/README.md

 # Introduction

-This is the automated testsuite for [SUSE Manager](https://www.suse.com/products/suse-manager/) and [Spacewalk](http://spacewalk.redhat.com/).
+This is the automated testsuite for [SUSE Manager](https://www.suse.com/products/suse-manager/).

-Read more about the [**basic concepts** of Cucumber that we will be using in this testsuite: features, scenarios and steps](https://cucumber.io/docs/reference).
+Before you start, make sure you know about the [**basic concepts**](https://cucumber.io/docs/reference) of Cucumber that we are using in this testsuite: features, scenarios and steps.

+Apart from Cucumber, testsuite relies on a number of [software components](docs/software-components.md).

 # Running the testsuite